timvw/timvw.github.io/content/posts/2025/06/27/distributed-tracing-fastmcp-langfuse-opentelemetry.md

 categories: ["observability", "ai"]
 ---

+> **Update (October 2025)**: This post describes the original HTTP-header-based approach to trace context propagation.
+For a transport-agnostic solution that works with stdio, HTTP, and SSE transports, see the updated implementation using the MCP `_meta` field convention in my follow-up post: [FastMCP Distributed Tracing: Transport-Agnostic Context Propagation with _meta](/2025/10/14/fastmcp-distributed-tracing-meta-field/).

 When building distributed AI applications with [FastMCP](https://github.com/jlowin/fastmcp), proper observability becomes crucial.
 In this post, I'll show you how to combine [OpenTelemetry](https://opentelemetry.io/) context propagation with [Langfuse](https://langfuse.com/) to achieve seamless distributed tracing across your MCP client and server components.

 ## The Challenge